hapax/hapax.github.io/assets/donut.md

 	</figure>

 So much for topology.
-The next observation is *geometric*, involve lengths and angles, the rigid structure of the earth.
+The next observation involves *geometry*, the rigid aspects of the earth's surface like lengths and angles.
-Everywhere we go, the earth looks more or less the same.
+Here it is: everywhere we go, the earth looks more or less the same.
 This suggests that the *curvature*, or departure from flatness, is the same everywhere.
 Our two topological possibilities lead to two geometric possibilities.